qiaoqiao7878/coding-interview-preparation/data structure and algorithms.md

-# Data structure
+# Data structure and algorithms

-Some notes about common data structure.
+Some notes about common data structures and algorithms.

 ## Hash table